 The US (and former IMMA) proposal to delete Table 6 in para.
 2.5.4 was not discussed explicitly but, since no alternatives were set and the table was empty, it was considered accepted.

-Conclusion: It was agreed to keep DUR GTR aligned with Euro5, since still used in many Countries, and to resume discussion on updated DF in a further step of activities, when more data and solid study could be presented by CPs (e.g. US, China).
+Conclusion: It was agreed to keep UN GTR on Durability aligned with Euro5, since still used in many CPs, and to resume discussion on updated DF in a further step of activities, when more data and solid study could be presented by CPs (e.g. US, China).

 At the request of US EPA, it was also agreed to add document DUR-18-01 (US EPA), which read as follows.